ÀÏ˾»úÎçÒ¹¸£Àû

 imgtext

-From this date, the CFC rules also apply to foreign branches in respect of which an exemption election has been made.
-See the Foreign ‘branch’ exemption ― overview guidance note for more details.
+The controlled foreign company (CFC) rules apply to companies that are not tax resident in the UK but which are controlled by UK residents.
+They also apply to foreign branches in respect of which an exemption election has been made.
+See the Foreign branch exemption ― overview guidance note for more details.

 The rules are complex and this guidance note outlines the main provisions only.
 More detailed commentary can be found in Simon’s Taxes D4.401.